ymjl/h3c_capital/_posts/2022-12-12-Defining-a-Person's-Soul-Attribute-in-the-Metaverse-as-a-Primary-Objective.md

  ![goldfinch data](/assets/images/post/Defining-a-Person's-Soul/goldfinch.png)

- The protocol has an average daily income of $100,000 and an active loan amount of nearly $1 billion, enough to see the huge potential of the chain credit market.
+ The protocol has an average daily income of $100,000 and an active loan amount of nearly $100 million, enough to see the huge potential of the chain credit market.

 * Recruitment:
 Generate a chain resume to remove information discrepancies and quickly prove your ability to Web3.0 companies.